 I’ve had a few people ask if this is safe to do because you’re technically cross contaminating the brussels with raw chicken marinade.
 If you were cooking the vegetables at a different temperature than the chicken, this would be a BIG no. Since everything is going in the oven at once and cooking for the same time – you’re in the clear!
 However, if this idea still bothers you, simply divide the marinade up before adding it to the chicken!

-- 2 large chicken breasts, butterflied + pounded until thin
+- 1 lb chicken breasts butterflied + pounded until thin

 - Clean, cut and pound chicken until thin.

-- Marinate chicken for a minimum of 30 minutes in a ziploc bag (the longer you can marinate the better)
+- Combine all ingredients for the marinade.
+Add chicken to a ziploc bag or bowl and cover with marinade.
+Marinate chicken for a minimum of 5 minutes in a ziploc bag (the longer you can marinate the better, overnight is best)

-- Toss veggies of choice in leftover marinade in the bag + lay along side the chicken on the baking sheet.
+- Toss brussels sprouts in the remaining marinade in the bag or bowl + lay along side the chicken on the baking sheet.

 Looking for other easy, paleo dinners?
-Try this Paleo Turkey Chili!
+Try these recipes!